ABOUT US & CONTACT US

 JR Design was founded in 2012 by professional graphic designer and photographer Joe Rossa.
 Specialising in high quality image processing and logo design, JR Design produces and composes images for advertising, marketing and brand composition.
 With over five years professional experience and a qualification in graphic design, Joe is ready to work with you to create a work of art everytime.
 Joe was delighted to help PABSS create a bespoke logo as he has a brother with Autism.

 Trustee and Tech Guy

-Hi my name is Davie, a young person with Asperger Syndrome, a type of Autism Spectrum Disorder.
+Hi my name is Davie.
 I am a new trustee to PABSS, joining in March 2019.
 I am best known within PABSS as being their Tech Guy, I created this site, manage our remote working systems, provide tech advice and keep the team right on anything digital.
 I am glad to be part of #TeamPABSS and enjoy all the work I do to help the team run.